tarantool/metrics/README.md

 ### Counter

 Counter is a cummulative metric which value can only be incremented or reset to zero on restart.
-Counters are useful for accumulating number of events e.g. requests processed, orders in eshop.
+Counters are useful for accumulating number of events, e.g. requests processed, orders in e-shop.
 Counter is exposed as a single numerical value.

 ```lua